 Signs & Symptoms

 Patients with RLS have complaints consistent with the disorder.
 These include irritating or painful sensations in the legs and involuntary movements.
 Often patients will complain of trouble falling asleep.
-Patients also complain of difficulty sitting still, and have trouble on long plane flights or at the opera (especially Wagnerian operas).
+Patients also complain of difficulty sitting still for extended periods of time, and have trouble on long plane flights.
 Medications may trigger RLS symptoms.
 Consumption of caffeine, smoking, fatigue and hot temperatures may also worsen symptoms.

-Overnight sleep studies are used to confirm the diagnosis of periodic limb movement disorder.
+Overnight sleep studies are usually not necessary to confirm the diagnosis of Restless Legs Syndrome, but they can be used to diagnose other sleep disorders including periodic limb movement disorder.
 Sensors are placed on the ankles or the large muscles at the front of the leg to record movements and muscle tension.
 The recordings are evaluated for the number of leg movements per night and their effect on sleep.
 Two indexes are calculated, one that represents the number of leg movements per hour of sleep with sleep disruption and one that represents the number of leg movements per hour without sleep disruption.
 RLS is diagnosed based on patient complaints.
 The decision to treat is frequently based on both the clinical picture and the results of the polysomnogram.

 Medications are frequently very effective in controlling the symptoms of RLS and in reducing the number of limb movements during the night.
-Medications developed for the treatment of Parkinson's disease, such as Mirapex, are often used.
-A variety of other medications can provide relief, such as Neurontin, codeine, Tegretol, Klonopin and Sinemet.
+Medications developed for the treatment of Parkinson's disease, such as Mirapex, Requip and Neupro are often used.
+A variety of other medications can provide relief, such as Horizant, Neurontin, Lyrica, Tegretol, Klonopin and Sinemet.
+In patients who do not find relief with these medications, sometimes narcotics such as Oxycontin and Vicodin can be effective.